Selected client coverage. Full client list and coverage available upon request

 Panorama sets its sights on investment krone Cloud-based IT management platform Panorama9 has raised $900K in seed financing from private investors in Denmark.
 The company offers a dashboard that small to medium businesses can use to monitor and control all IT operations in their network.

-Fix Your Customer Service After testing out five possible solutions, ModCloth settled on Zendesk, cloud-based customer service software that also offers reporting and analytics.
+Fix Your Customer Service After testing out five possible solutions, ModCloth settled on Zendesk, cloud-based customer service software that offers reporting and analytics.
 Why Zendesk?
+"The ability to customize responses, tag interactions, and collect data on a granular level were super compelling," says Griffith.

 The Next Big E-Commerce Wave: Vertically Integrated Commerce Contributed article by Boris Wertz, founder of Version One Ventures.